qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

    Add PostgreSQL Table(s) Dialog

+.. note:: In the first column of the list of layers, a warning icon will appear at the left-hand side when the layer still requires a primary key column to be defined, so that QGIS can unequivocally identify each feature.

+  This can be done by selecting one or more attributes in the drop-down list at the corresponding ``Feature id`` column.

+  Since PostgreSQL views don't support primary keys, a unique attribute or combination of attributes should always be selected.
+To help users to speed-up workflows, QGIS automatically selects the first attribute in the view.
+Therefore, users can define their views in a way that a unique column is in the first position of the view's definition.
+In this way, the view will be loaded with no extra interaction and the warning icon will never appear.

 .. tip:: **Use the Browser Panel to speed up loading of database table(s)**

   Adding DB tables from the :guilabel:`Data Source Manager` may